canjs/can-connect-signalr/docs/destroyData.md

 @function can-connect-signalr/destroyData destroyData
 @parent can-connect-signalr/data-interface

 @description Destroys an instance on the server.
-This is called on an instance by calling [destroy].
+This is invoked on an instance by calling [destroy].

 @signature `destroyData(model)`